HTD/Woof/Packages/Woof.Config/Readme.md

 The goal is to provide a dynamic configuration for the C# program that is easily accessible and editable either by the user or the app itself.

 The location of the file must be obvious.
-So does it's name.
+So does its name.

 The name of the file without extension matches the main program executable name.